interlay/interlay.github.io/docs/guides/transfers.md

 7. Click "Transfer" and sign the extrinsic to make a transaction.
 8. After the transfer has been made, if you select the account/wallet that has received the KSM from the account selector then the top right KSM balance should be updated to include the amount of KSM transferred.

-#### Kusama -> Kintsugi
+#### Kintsugi -> Kusama

 1. Go to the Transfer page on the app.
 Make sure you allow polkadot.js to connect to the website.
 2. Select the Cross Chain Transfer tab.
 3. Make sure you select the correct account from the account selector at the top of the page.
 This is the account from which the transfer will be made.
 4. Your available balance on the parachain (Kintsugi) is shown above the amount field.
 This wil be the same as the KSM balance shown at the top of the page.
-5. Set the "from" chain value to Kusama and the "to" chain value to Kintsugi.
+5. Set the "from" chain value to Kintsugi and the "to" chain value to Kusama.
 You should only need to set one field, as the other field will be changed automatically.
 6. Make sure you are transferring enough funds to cover both the transfer fees and maintain the existential balance.
 You should see an error message below the amount field if the amount you are transferring is too low.
 7. Select an account from the destination select field.
 You can only transfer to accounts that are in your wallet.
 If you want to transfer using the same account, make sure that the destination account matches the account selector at the to of the page.
 8. Click "Transfer" and sign the extrinsic to make a transaction.